 Don't wait for an inspector to find the problem.
 If you suspect mold in your ice machine, contact us immediately for a free cleaning inspection.
 We'll assess the situation and have your machine clean, sanitized, and compliant — often within the same visit.

-We serve restaurants, bars, hotels, and food service establishments across all of Maricopa County, including Phoenix, Scottsdale, Tempe, Mesa, Chandler, Gilbert, and surrounding areas.
+We provide restaurant ice machine cleaning, bar ice machine cleaning, and mold removal for hotels and food service establishments across all of Maricopa County, including Phoenix, Scottsdale, Tempe, Glendale, Peoria, and surrounding areas.